NeuroTechX/ntx_slack_archive/devices.md

  >TMS send large magnetic pulse, so you want to have a system that is TMS compatible. i doubt active electrodes from cognonics will like it

+10/24/2017 1:25 PM

+ **alexandre.barachant** :

+ >i'm not sure TMS / TDCS is part of the standard BCI lab, but for sure :slightly_smiling_face: